IronicNinja/IronicNinja/README.md

 **A bit more info:**
 - 🐍 My favorite (and most proficient) language is definitely Python: great community, excellent documentation, overall easy to work with.
+- ⚡ In my free time, I: play ping pong, watch/play Minecraft and Valorant, read books on business/entrepreneurship, relax!
+I also love cooking, listening to music, alongside much, much more.
 - 👯 Feel free to reach out to me if you have any project you think I could help with!
-The best way to reach me is probably email at zhang21evan@ncssm.edu
+The best way to reach out to me professionally is sending me an email.
+My email is meevanzhang@gmail.com.
-- ⚡ In my free time, I: play ping pong, watch/play Minecraft, read books on business/entrepreneurship, relax!
+- 🔊 Wanna casually chat?
+Add me as a friend on Discord: clc #4170.

 **Want Other Random Stats?**
 <!--START_SECTION:waka-->